 Along the southern edge of the Arctic Circle, you can see the aurora borealis (or Northern Lights) regularly in Iceland, making the country one of the best places in the world to catch the phenomenon.
 The best chance to see the lights is from late September through late March.

 The Northern Lights are not visible from mid-April through mid-August due to another unique phenomenon: the Midnight Sun.
 During late spring through summer, Iceland experiences nearly continuous daylight.
-It never fully gets dark during this period, instead of looking like a dusky sunrise.
+It never fully gets dark during this period, instead, looking like a dusky sunrise.